kammirzazad/SLAMpede_Tools/README.md

-## RIoT_slampede
+# SLAMpede_Tools

-Applications/scripts in this repository target cluster of development boards in SLAM Lab at UT Austin named SLAMpede.
+Applications/scripts in this repository target cluster of development boards in SLAM Lab at UT Austin named SLAMpede (named after [stampede](https://www.tacc.utexas.edu/systems/stampede).
 This cluster consist of six Raspberry Pi 3 that run Linux-based Raspbian "Stretch" operating system and are connected to each other via Ethernet and Wi-Fi.

 Directories include:

-# dvfs
+## dvfs
 Scripts for disabling on-demand governor and setting frequency to maximum

-# ip
+## ip
 For retriving IP addresses associated with Ethernet and Wi-Fi interfaces of cluster

-# netem
+## netem
 Scripts for emulating specific network delays/losses

-# ntp
+## ntp
 For disabling/enabling Network Time Protocol.  (make sure to randomize system time afterwards)

-# owping
+## owping
 An attempt to profile one-way delay between hosts, highly depends on accuracy of time synchronization

-# ping
+## ping
 Scripts for pinging hosts from each other over Ethernet of Wi-Fi

-# realtime
+## realtime
 To allow real-time tasks to use 100% of CPU time (default value is 95%)

-# sockmem
+## sockmem
 To increase size of send buffers.
 Necessary for Wi-Fi sockets due to tpotential traffic congestion

-# wifi_test
+## wifi_test
 To profile latency of sending various sizes of UDP packets over Wi-Fi